praguna/noise_based_authentication_methods/README.md

 #### Noise Based Biometric Authentication

-* This repositories contains all the relavent codesfor Biometric Authentication using noise.
+* This repositories contains all the relavent codes for Biometric Authentication using noise.

 The following Modalities of Authentication are present here:
 * Unimodel